Shield with NIST SP 800-171

 What is the NIST SP 800-171?

-The NIST SP 800-171 is shorthand for the National Institute of Standards and Technology Special Publication 800-171, Security and Privacy Controls for Federal Information Systems and Organization.
-NIST SP 800-171 provides recommended security requirements for protecting the confidentiality of controlled unclassified information (CUI) governed by the Federal Acquisition Regulation (FAR) and Defense Federal Acquisition Regulation Supplement (DFARS).
+NIST SP 800-171 is shorthand for the National Institute of Standards and Technology Special Publication 800-171, Security and Privacy Controls for Federal Information Systems and Organization.
+The SP 800-171 framework provides recommended security requirements for protecting the confidentiality of controlled unclassified information (CUI) governed by the Federal Acquisition Regulation (FAR) and Defense Federal Acquisition Regulation Supplement (DFARS).

 What is the purpose of NIST SP 800-171?